-Editors note: This story previously ran in Restaurant Business sister publication CSP News.
+Editors note: This story previously ran in Restaurant Business sister publication CSP Daily News.

 Convenience-store chain 7-Eleven Inc. has acquired Skipcart, a startup that has developed a major network of drivers for the last-mile delivery of restaurant food, grocery, convenience-store and other goods in the United States, according to a report by The Information.

 Founded in 2018 in San Antonio, Skipcart is a delivery platform providing same-day and on-demand delivery for a variety of industries including e-commerce, pharmaceutical, retail, food and beverage and more, including convenience-store merchandise, with an average delivery time of 30 minutes, the company says on its website.
 It covers 37 states and parts of Canada through a fleet of more than 150,000 crowd-sourced drivers, it says.

 The companies did not disclose the terms of the deal.
 Two years ago, Skipcart was valued at an estimated $65 million, said the report.
 The deal is expected to allow 7-Eleven to compete more directly with third-party delivery services, the report said.
 The retailer did not respond to a CSP request for comment by posting time.

 7-Eleven became Instacart’s first c-store partner in 2020 and added Uber Eats and Grubhub to its delivery roster in 2020.
 Other delivery services that offer 7-Eleven products include Postmates, DoorDash, Google Food Order and Favor (only in Texas).
 In March, 7-Eleven partnered with Shipt to offer delivery of snacks, drinks and household essentials from 7-Eleven via the same-day delivery service.